Marketing of Photonics and Laser Technology Products: Entering the Market With Effective Tools

 You can reach hundreds of people with very specific technical interests by offering a photonics webcast on a suitable topic.
 As it is not so easy to find a large audience, advertisers often use some established publisher in the field, who will not only organize the event (often including the speaker) but use their advertising channels to find people for whom it is suitable.
-The advertiser then acts as as a sponsor.
+The advertiser then acts as a sponsor.

 If you are interested, read my article on sponsored photonics webinars.
-It explains in detail not only what exactly these webinars are and how they work, but also what exactly are the benefits for the sponsor, how they need to be designed in order to work well, and how the number of participants (which is of course essential for the value) can be further boosted.
+It explains in detail not only what exactly these webinars are and how they work, but also what exactly are the benefits for the sponsor, how they need to be designed to work well, and how the number of participants (which is of course essential for the value) can be further boosted.